 The average of list is 5

-Explanation: This function also takes a list of numbers as its input parameter and returns the average of the numbers.
-The function first checks if the length of the list is 0, and if so, returns None.
-Otherwise, it initializes a variable called total to 0 and uses a for loop to iterate through the list of numbers, adding each number to the total.
-Finally, the function divides the total by the length of the list to get the average.
+Explanation: Here’s another implementation of an average function that operates by checking the length of the input list.
+If the length is 0, the function returns None.
+Otherwise, it proceeds to calculate the average by initializing a variable called total to 0 and using a for loop to iterate through the list.
+During each iteration, the current number is added to the total.
+Finally, the function divides the total by the length of the list to obtain the average.

 Method 3: Using Built-In mean() Function of Statistics Module

-There are also built-in functions in Python’s statistics module for calculating various types of averages, including the mean, median, and mode.
-Here is an example of using the mean() function from the statistics module to calculate the average of a list of numbers:
+Python’s statistics module provides built-in functions for calculating different types of averages such as mean, median, and mode.
+Let’s take a look at an example that demonstrates the usage of the mean() function from the statistics module to calculate the average of a given list of numbers:

 Output: